 Shocking but true: Aspirin is not just for headaches and cramps.
 According to board-certified dermatologist Joshua Zeichner, M.D., it's a great option for treating inflamed acne.
 "Aspirin contains acetylsalicylic acid, a cousin to salicylic acid, and is thought to have direct anti-inflammatory effects," Zeichner says.
 The anti-inflammatory effects, in turn, help the pimple to heal itself quicker.
 But instead of taking it orally, Zeichner recommends crushing the aspirin and mixing it in warm water.
 Next, take a cotton ball or cotton tip applicator, soak it in the mix, and apply to the blemish for three to five minutes.

-Although turmeric is not a new invention, it's recently become a household staple when it comes to healthy living, including using turmeric for better skin.
+Although turmeric is not a new invention, it's recently become a household staple when it comes to healthy living, including using turmeric for better skin3.
 "Turmeric has been shown to provide a variety of health benefits," says Zeichner.
 "Its antibacterial, antiseptic, and anti-inflammatory properties make it useful in treating acne."
 When applied to the skin, it decreases acne-causing bacteria and alleviates inflammation, making it a well-rounded solution for treating a breakout.
 Not to mention, it may help reduce the appearance of scarring, too.

 While ice doesn't directly heal acne, it certainly helps in reducing inflammation.
 We've all been there: A newly discovered breakout that is swollen, inflamed, red, and just downright irritated.
 These types of blemishes don't exactly disappear overnight, but helping to reduce the inflammation will certainly make it easier to deal with until it's completely healed.
 Simply wrap the ice in a thin towel or cloth and apply directly to the breakout.

 Honey is one of those oldie-but-goodie ingredients that even your grandma swore healed everything.
 And to be honest, she's sort of telling the truth.
-It has natural antiseptic properties, which help to eliminate acne-causing bacteria and work great as a spot treatment.
+It has natural antiseptic properties4, which help to eliminate acne-causing bacteria and work great as a spot treatment.
 When it comes to healing acne, it's important to grab medical-grade honey like Manuka honey to help eliminate bacteria.

 When it comes to DIY solutions, you may categorize white vinegar as a natural substitution for cleaning products, but it's actually a great option for the skin, too.
 "White vinegar acts as an antiseptic, killing bacterial components of acne," says board-certified dermatologist Deanne Mraz Robinson, M.D., FAAD.
 The high levels of acidity will help dry out the blemish, which in turn will speed up the healing process of the breakout.
 Not only does it work as a spot treatment, but Robinson also suggests those with widespread acne use it as a soak by diluting it with water.